 Can tetracycline teeth be whitened?

 Tetracycline stains are different from coffee, tea, and wine stains.
-Unlike the latter, which exist only on the tooth surface, tetracycline stains are within the teeth (intrinsic).
+Tetracycline stains are within the teeth (intrinsic).
 This means that the affected teeth cannot be whitened with products like toothpaste, strips, and home whitening kits.